HappySeaFox/sail/README.md

 - Access to source pixel data (supported by the most codecs)
 - Access to the image properties w/o decoding pixel data (probing)

-## Development status

-SAIL is ready for every day use.
-However, it's still under heavy development.
-The API can be changed at any time breaking binary and source compatibility.
-Consider opening a GitHub [issue](https://github.com/HappySeaFox/sail/issues) if you have any feature requests or issue reports.
-Your help (pull requests etc.) is highly welcomed.

 ## Have questions or issues?

 Opening a GitHub [issue](https://github.com/HappySeaFox/sail/issues) is the preferred way